 - An optimal balance between ink and dampening solution helps prevent ghosting.

-Mottling– Solid areas not of uniform density, resulting in uneven appearance (cloudy print output).
+Solid areas are not of uniform density, resulting in uneven appearance (cloudy print output).

 Causes :